This post was last Updated on September 18, 2020

 If you’re arriving at Monte Naturista O Barão with a camper or tent, there’s no real need to make a reservation.
-Except maybe in the heat of high season.
-For rentals it’s of course very much recommended to reserve upfront.
+Except maybe in the heat of the high season.
+For rentals, it’s of course very much recommended to reserve upfront.

 Reservations at Monte Naturista O Barão are preferably made via:

 It’s possible to communicate in English, Portuguese, Dutch, German, French, Spanish or Italian.

 Because of the mild climate in Portugal, Monte Naturista O Barão is open year-round and becomes more and more popular as a winter destination for European naturists.

 If relaxing in the nude between the cork trees and under the warm southern Portuguese sun sounds like an excellent way to spend your nude holidays or maybe even the rest of your life, you don’t have to search any further.
 Get yourself a spot at Monte Naturista O Barão.